 NOTE 1: Criteria may be found in standard ISO 11623:2015 Transportable gas cylinders – Periodic inspection and testing of composite gas cylinders (or ISO 19078:2013 Gas cylinders – Inspection of the cylinder installation, and requalification of high pressure cylinders for the on-board storage of natural gas as a fuel for automotive vehicles).

-NOTE 2: If the fuel gas containment systems are not leakproof or are overfilled or if they exhibit damage that could affect their safety (e.g. in case of a safety related recall), they shall only be carried in salvage pressure receptacles in conformity with these Regulations.
+NOTE 2: If the fuel gas containment systems are not leakproof or are overfilled or if they exhibit damage that could affect their safety (e.g. in case of a safety related recall), they shall only be carried in salvage pressure receptacles in conformity with RID/ADR/ADN.

-(c) If a fuel gas containment system is equipped with two valves or more integrated in line, the two valves shall be closed as to be gastight under normal conditions of transport.
-If only one valve exists or only one valve works all openings with the exception of the opening of the pressure relief device, it shall be closed as to be gastight under normal conditions of transport;
+(c) If a fuel gas containment system is equipped with two valves or more integrated in line, the two valves shall be closed as to be gastight under normal conditions of carriage.
+If only one valve exists or only one valve works all openings with the exception of the opening of the pressure relief device, it shall be closed as to be gastight under normal conditions of carriage;

-(d) Fuel gas containment systems shall be transported in such a way as to prevent obstruction of the pressure relief device or any damage to the valves and any other pressurised part of the fuel gas containment systems and unintentional release of the gas under normal conditions of transport.
+(d) Fuel gas containment systems shall be carried in such a way as to prevent obstruction of the pressure relief device or any damage to the valves and any other pressurised part of the fuel gas containment systems and unintentional release of the gas under normal conditions of carriage.
 The fuel gas containment system shall be secured in order to prevent slipping, rolling or vertical movement;

-(e) Valves shall be protected by one of the methods described in 4.1.6.1.8 (a) to (e);
+(e) Valves shall be protected by one of the methods described in 4.1.6.8 (a) to (e);